Bertrand Russell: Later life

 (wife of Tony Benn MP), the publisher Victor Gollancz, the writers John Arden and J. B. Priestley, and the Oxford history professor Hugh Trevor-Roper."
 Russell published a highly critical article in The Minority of One weeks before the Warren Commission report was published, setting forth 16 Questions on the Assassination.
-Russell equated the Oswald case with the Dreyfus affair of late 19th-century France, in which the state convicted an innocent man.
-Russell also criticised the American press for failing to heed any voices critical of the official version.
+He equated the Oswald case with the Dreyfus affair of late 19th-century France, in which the state convicted an innocent man.
+He also criticised the American press for failing to heed any voices critical of the official version.